JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 modifier function.
 Some attributes have their own dedicated modifier functions, while others can be accessed through `plot!(attribute=value)`.
 For example, the `xlabel` attribute adds a label for the x-axis.
-We can specify it in the plot command with `xlabel=...` like we did above, or we can use the modifier function to add it after the plot has already been generated.
+We can specify it in the plot command with `xlabel=...`, or we can use the modifier function to add it after the plot has already been generated.
 It's up to you to decide which is better for code readability.

 ```julia